Skip to content

 You are able to catalog your digital, financial, and non-financial assets, designate your preferred beneficiary to them, and have them notified at the time you choose – while ensuring that your executor will know where to find your important inheritance documents.

-With DGLegacy, you can protect your digital assets.
+With DGLegacy, you can protect your digital legacy.
 Your secure document and password manager with digital inheritance also makes it easy for you to keep your list of digital assets and beneficiaries up to date.

 This way, in the event of anything unforeseen happening to you, your loved ones:

-• check-icon Are aware of your assets
+Are aware of your assets

-• check-icon Can identify and locate all your assets
+Can identify and locate your assets

-• check-icon Can minimize the chance of unclaimed assets.
+Can minimize the chance of unclaimed assets.

 1